About Us

 The idea behind Tomorrow Club traces its roots back to 1917, when Catherine Amy Dawson Scott first set it up to bring together young writers to connect with established literary figures.
 Supported by writers such as H.G.
 Wells, Joseph Conrad, George Bernard Shaw and T.S.
 Eliot, the initiative laid the groundwork for what would later evolve into a global vision.

-This vision took form as PEN International, founded by Dawson Scott as a worldwide network of writers committed to promoting literature and defending freedom of expression.
-PEN International is the world’s largest network of writers today, with autonomous PEN Centres in over 80 countries campaigning to defend free speech where it is threatened.
+This vision took form as PEN International, founded by Scott as a worldwide network of writers committed to promoting literature and defending freedom of expression.
+Today, it is the world’s largest association of writers.

 A youth-focused arm of PEN, known as Young PEN, was formally established in 1928 with philosopher Bertrand Russell as its first president.